JesterChenpw/TOTK-Master-Mode/README.md

 ##### Rebalances
 - **Rebalanced Armor upgrade cost**: Armor upgrades that need scalable enemy parts will require the level above, to take into account the Challenge Mode scaling. (__recommended__)
 - **Rebalanced Cooking**: It's impossible for the player to eat raw materials, and cooked food (e.g. Boiled Egg, Frozen and Roasted food) is no longer able to stack.
-Non Zonai scalable enemy parts were buffed, or heavily buffed compared to vanilla, so that they still offer some value even compared to the new, very powerful golden enemy parts. (__recommended__)
+Non Zonai scalable enemy parts were buffed, or heavily buffed compared to vanilla, so that they still offer some value even compared to the new, very powerful golden enemy parts.
+The amount of meal slots was divided by 2 (60 -> 30). (__recommended__)
 - **Rebalanced modifiers**: Each weapon, bow and shield has now its unique ranges of modifier values. (__recommended__)
-- **Rebalanced mounted Lynel damage**: To take into account the DPS of weapons, one handed weapons deal less damage on the back of Lynels and two handed weapons deal even less damage.

 ##### Masochism options
 - **All enemies scale**: Very unrecommended option unless you want to suffer.
 This makes it so that all map enemies scale automatically if possible, regardless of their map parameters.
 Basically, all camps will be full golden in NG+, and will become full golden at some point after playing in non NG+.